law911012eqw/battleship/README.md

 # Battleship
 It's a recreation of the old classic game called [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) as a simple webpage game.
+Canvas tag is mainly used for the battle gamebaords.

 ### Rules
 Place your ships and destroy the enemy ships.
 As simple as that.